fsojitra/Simple-Todo_App-with-Node-express.js-MongoDB-For-beginners/README.md

 # Simple-Todo_App-with-Node-express.js-MongoDB-For-beginners

-Simple ToDo list example using Node.js-express.js, EJS, MongoDB, Mongoose
+Simple ToDo list example using Node.js-express.js, EJS, MongoDB, Mongoose :+1:

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.:heart:

 ### Prerequisites